zat-star/cpp-docs.ja-jp/docs/cpp-conformance-improvements-2017.md

 }
 ```

-### <a name="missing-template-argument-lists"></a>見つからないテンプレート引数リスト
+### <a name="missing-template-argument-lists"></a>Missing template argument lists
-Visual Studio 2015 以前では、テンプレートがテンプレート パラメーター リストに (たとえば、既定のテンプレート引数または非型テンプレート パラメーターの一部として) 表示されるときに、見つからないテンプレート引数リストを診断しませんでした これにより、コンパイラのクラッシュや実行時の予期しない動作などの予期しない動作が発生する可能性があります。 次のコードは、Visual Studio 2015 ではコンパイルされますが、Visual Studio 2017 ではエラーが発生します。
+In Visual Studio 2015 and earlier, the compiler did not diagnose missing template argument lists when the template appeared in a template parameter list (for example as part of a default template argument or a non-type template parameter).
+This can result in unpredictable behavior, including compiler crashes or unexpected runtime behavior.
+The following code compiles in Visual Studio 2015 but produces an error in Visual Studio 2017.

 ```cpp
 template <class T> class ListNode;